Vitamins C and E - How They Fight Free Radicals and Keep Your Skin Beautiful!

 With age and sun exposure, your body's ability to make collagen decreases, leading to wrinkles.
 Vitamin C has been proven to stimulate new collagen formation and minimize fine lines, scars, and wrinkles.

 Eating a diet high in Vitamin E is just one way to protect yourself from free radicals.
-When applied topically, it works directly on your skin cells, neutralizing free radicals in the skin and preventing many signs of aging.
+When it's applied to your skin, it works directly on your skin cells, neutralizing free radicals in skin and preventing many signs of aging.

 Where to Get Vitamin E

-There are vitamin E sunscreens, after-sun products, creams, lotions and serums.
-The best anti-aging products contain at least 1%.
-Vitamin E creams will help to minimize your skin's roughness, wrinkles, and facial lines.
+3. Skincare Products with Vitamin E. Vitamin E creams will help to minimize your skin's roughness, wrinkles, and facial lines.
 It will also help your skin to retain its natural moisturizers.
 Like vitamin C, vitamin E's main function in skin care is to protect against sun damage.

-Skin care products that contain both vitamins E and C are more effective than those that contain only one of these vitamins.
+Skin care products that contain both vitamins C and E are more effective than those that contain only one of these vitamins.

-Combine Vitamins C and E With Ferulic Acid
+Combine Vitamins C and E

 When applied together, vitamins C and E act as a natural form of sun protection.
 Together they have greater effectiveness than either vitamin does alone.
 Therefore, even if some of the vitamin C in a product is degraded or oxidized, the remainder works better in the presence of vitamin E.

 Research shows that ferulic acid improves Vitamin C's stability.
 When it is added to vitamins C and E, ferulic acid appears to increase your skin's natural defenses against sun damage.
 In a study by Farris and Krol, the addition of ferulic acid to a formula with vitamins C and E almost doubled the UV-protection.